Dachief332/UserInput_LinkedLists/README.md

 Purpose:
-Simple implementation of Linked Lists worked on in my cis 200 lab 7
+Simple implementation of Linked Lists worked on in my CIS 200 lab 7